 - Fallout: Pre-war United States.
 While it was much better to live in compared to the Wasteland, as you learn about the society, you find out it was really a Crapsaccharine World, and an Eagleland type 2.

 - Deus Ex: Human Revolution: The world of 2027 compared to the original game and Invisible War.
 Political instability and economic woes are on their way, (and some are already there) but the world is in a golden age of technology and development.

 - Deus Ex and Deus Ex: Invisible War: Going back to the "golden times", or making a new "golden time" is a driving force for all of the factions involved.
 MJ12 wants to create a society controlled by a Helios-Bob Page merger, the Illuminati wish to have the same control over the world they once had before MJ12 overthrew them, Tracer Tong wishes to shut down global communications across the globe to prevent anyone from having total control and return humanity to more local societies, and Helios wishes to merge with JC to become the benevolent dictator of the world.
 Invisible War continues this with the Illuminati still trying to take total control of the world again, Helios-JC wanting to merge with all of humanity and create a "perfect" instant democracy, and the Templars want to end biomods and purify the human race.
 The Omar want to become the next stage of human evolution after the inevitable wars begin between the various factions of the world.

 - Gears of War is set after humanity destroyed most of the world in an effort to prevent resources falling into enemy hands.
+Said enemy being a race of mutants accidentally created from a group of Immulsion miners, not realizing how toxic the new resource is.
 20 years earlier the countries of the world had just learned to coexist together in peace while the people were generally happy.